hyperobjects/Preprocessors-/README.md

-# Preprocessors-Preprocessor functions with some Python NLP libraries!
+# Preprocessor functions with some Python NLP libraries!
 This notebook shows how to preprocess a text corpus using NLKT, spaCy, Stanford CoreNLP, and Spark NLP.

 Preprocessing here means: <br>